daysond/SED500ASG1_QUSTION/SED500_ASG1.md

 	alpha = (J1 * alpha) / (J1 - J0);
 ```

-This code has given the cost function some sort of intelligence.
-It "learns" from the error and adjust its step size. **But it doesn't work for non-linear components.**
+This code has given the cost function some sort of intelligence since it "learns" from the error and adjust its step size. **But it doesn't work for non-linear components.**

 Although it's used in various numerical methods, in machine learning, adaptive learning rate is also commonly used.